Cycling Lake Annecy © French Moments

 Lake Annecy from the Col de la Forclaz © French Moments

 The mountain pass is a must for all cyclists.
-Many prefer climbing on the D42 road from Vesonne and Montmin (11.5kms from the valley).
-From the pass (altitude: 1,150m) there is one of the finest views you can get over Lake Annecy.
+Many prefer climbing the D42 road from Vesonne and Montmin (11.5 km from the valley).
+From the pass (altitude: 1,150m) is one of the finest views over Lake Annecy.
 The Col de la Forclaz is known for being a paragliding take-off spot.

 The Semnoz mountain